-A total of 33 stalls belonging to the ‘Three Birds of Dali Markets’ and a dog slaughterhouse, situated in Nanhai – Foshan (Guangdong Province), have been closed by Chinese authorities, following Animal Equality‘s latest investigation in collaboration with Last Chance for Animals (LCA).
+A total of 33 stalls belonging to the ‘Three Birds of Dali Markets’ and a dog slaughterhouse, situated in Nanhai – Foshan (Guangdong Province), have been closed by Chinese authorities, following Animal Equality‘s latest investigation.

 Nanhai authorities have also shut down an illegal dog slaughterhouse located close to the markets.
 The slaughterhouse was used to provide dog meat to the local restaurants.
 Police found over a hundred dogs which were wounded and dehydrated, several of them were already dead.